DSPN/azure-deployment-guide/bestpractices.md

 Premium Storage is a network attached, SSD based storage.
 It comes in three flavors, P10, P20 and P30.
 Performance for the drive increases with its size, so P30 is both the largest at 1TB and most performant with 5000IOPS.
 Given the marginal cost differential between P10, P20 and P30 we recommend P30 for all Premium Storage applications.

 We caution against attaching a large number of P30s to a single VM as both performance and rebuild times will suffer.
 The closer the size of the attached premium storage is to the size of the host machine’s ephemeral cache, the better your performance will be.

 We recommend the following machines for Premium Storage based applications:

-DS4 v2
+* DS4 v2
-DS5 v2
+* DS5 v2
-DS13 v2
+* DS13 v2
-DS14 v2
+* DS14 v2
+* FS8
+* FS16
-GS4
+* GS4
-GS5
+* GS5

 ## Storage

 ### Storage Accounts

 Storage accounts come in two flavors: standard and premium.
 Standard storage is network attached and based on spinning magnetic disks.
 Premium storage is network attached and based on SSD.
-Premium storage can only be used as the file system with the DS and GS machines.
+Premium storage can only be used as the file system with the S series machines.
 We have heard that it's possible to attached premium storage to other machines but only as a blob store, not as a filesystem.

 #### Standard Storage

 Standard storage can be attached to any Azure machine.
 We recommend using Standard Storage for OS disks.
-We strongly recommend against using standard storage as the data disk for any DataStax application.
+We strongly recommend against using standard storage as the data disk for any DSE application.

 Each standard storage account supports up to 20,000 IOPS.
 A standard storage disk has a maximum of 500 IOPS.
 20,000 IOPS / 500 IOPS = 50, so if you attach more than 40 disks to a single storage account, the storage account will be over provisioned.
 The result will be kernel panics and other low level failures of the OS.